Introducing Supportive - Profiles in your Gmail Learn more

 Technically, any kind of automation is more or less off-limits for LinkedIn.

-LinkedIn especially doesn’t want you to be extracting any kind of data from their platform at scale because then they can’t sell you the data (though they can’t really prevent the extraction of the publicly available data, they must display a certain amount of information publicly if they want to be able to index on Google, which they do).
+LinkedIn especially doesn’t want you to be extracting any kind of data from their platform at scale because then they can’t sell you the data, though they can’t really prevent the extraction of the publicly available data.
+They must display a certain amount of information publicly if they want to be able to index on Google, which they do.

 So, while the enforcement of “no LinkedIn automation” varies, you should assume any LinkedIn automation activity can get your account banned.